SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 You can also read the [docassemble docs on pushing your package to GitHub by committing](https://docassemble.org/docs/packages.html#github)

-### Transfer ownership to your organziation
+### Transfer ownership to your organization

 After the repository's ownership is transferred, only people who have permissions in your organization will be able to work on the code.
 Your organization can [give people permissions through GitHub](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization).

-Read the GitHub docs on [transfering ownership of your repository](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account).
+Read the GitHub docs on [transferring ownership of your repository](https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account).

 <!-- TODO: Transferring before divorcing a fork from upstream will cause an error -->